Flutterando/modular/flutter_modular/README.md

 ## Route guard

-Route guards are middleware-like objects that allow you to control the access of a given route from other route.
+Route guards are middleware-like objects that allow you to control the access of a given route from another route.
 You can implement a route guard by making a class that `implements RouteGuard`.

 For example, the following class will only allow a redirection from `/admin` route: